AidanKeano/aruba_central_exporter/README.md

 ./aruba_central_exporter

-The credentials necessary to authenticate with Aruba Central should be located in two seperate yaml files located in the same directory as the exporter.
-The first should be named client.yaml and contain the client id and client secret created from aruba central.
+The configuration options should be specified in the exporter_config.yaml file in the same directory as the exporter.
+The application reads the necessary credentials and configuration options from this file, and also writes the new token values to the file (as each access token expires after 2 hours)

-<h4>client.yaml:</h4>

-	clientId: client-id-goes-here
-	clientSecret: client-secret-goes-here

-For the other file named tokens.yaml, the initial access and refresh tokens obtained from the Aruba Central API Gateway should be entered here.
-This application will overwrite this data after refreshing tokens, as each token expires after two hours.

-<h4>tokens.yaml:</h4>
+<h4>exporter_config.yaml</h4>

+	arubaEndpoint: "https://apigw-eucentral3.central.arubanetworks.com/" //Replace with alternative endpoint if necessary
+	arubaTokens:
-	arubaAccessToken: aruba-access-token-goes-here
+	- arubaAccessToken: "aruba-access-token-goes-here"
-	arubaRefreshToken: aruba-refresh-token-goes-here
+	- arubaRefreshToken: "aruba-refresh-token-goes-here"
+	arubaApplicationCredentials:
+	- clientId: "aruba-application-client-id-goes-here"
+	- clientSecret: "aruba-application-client-secret-goes-here"
+	exporterConfig:
+	- exporterEndpoint: "/metrics" //Replace with alternative endpoint directory if necessary
+	- exporterPort: ":8080" //Choose whatever port you wish here